dwrobel/flatcam/README.md

 - modified the new database to accept data from NCC and Paint Tools
 - fixed issues in the new database when adding the tool in a Geometry object
+- fixed a bug in Geometry object that generated a change of dictionary while iterating over it

 28.03.2020